Muhammad Nsereko: Political career

 In 2011, Nsereko contested the Kampala Central Division constituency on the ruling National Resistance Movement (NRM) political party ticket.
 He won.
 During the 9th parliament (2011 to 2016), he became a vocal critic of the way the NRM was governing the country.
 He outlined several areas of disagreement with his political party, including (a) the proposed conversion of Mabira Forest Reserve into sugar plantations (b) the proposed scrapping of bail for some crimes (c) he abhors the rampant corruption of the ruling class (d) he deplores the high unemployment rates among the country's youth and (e) he supports the restoration of presidential term-limits which was scrapped in 2005.

 His open defiance of the NRM party, led to his expulsion from the NRM party, in April 2013, together with three other NRM members of parliament.
 The four became known as the "Rebel MPs".
 In September 2013 the Constitutional Court ruled 4–1, that the four MPs should step out of parliament until the same court deliberated on whether they should stay.
 Three days later, on 10 September 2013, the Supreme Court ruled 6–1 that the MPs should stay in parliament until the Constitutional Court completed its deliberations on whether they should stay.
 Finally on 12 February 2014, the Constitutional Court ruled that the four MPs should vacate parliament.
 That decision was overturned by the Supreme Court on 30 October 2015, and Nsereko and his colleagues returned to parliament as independents.

 Muhammad Nsereko was re-elected to the 10th parliament (2016 to 2021), as an independent and he continues to be a leader against the ongoing amendment to change the constitution and remove the presidential age limit.

+Nsereko was among the presidential aspirants who failed to be nominated as a presidential candidate under The Ecological party of Uganda in the 2026 general elections.